ncm2/ncm2/README.md

   completion plugin in the same buffer.
 Use `let g:cm_enable_for_all=0` and `call cm#enable_for_buffer()` to use this plugin for specific buffer.

-- To disable the tag completion source.
-It's also possible to use `g:cm_sources_override` to override other options of a completion source.
+- This example shows how to disable NCM's builtin tag completion.
+It's also possible to use `g:cm_sources_override` to override other default options of a completion source.

 ```vim
 let g:cm_sources_override = {